 The Anxiety Center at Renew has contracts (is “in network”) with New Directions (Blue Cross/Blue Shield), Cigna, Aetna, and Optum Health/UBH and has been extremely successful at working with other companies to get single-case agreements written (this allows you to utilize benefits even when we aren’t currently part of their network).
 More information on the program can be found at Anxietycenterkc.com.
 Please feel free to look at it and let me know if you have any questions.

 To start the program, you would need to:

 - Fill out the 2tents Eligibility Form online and come in for a free confidential assessment/orientation with Katie Frits, MS, LPC, 2tents Clinical Intake Specialist.

 - All our insurance contracts require 1) seeing an individual or family therapist weekly and 2) be seen by a psychiatrist/nurse practitioner within a week of starting the program.
 (This is recommended, but not required for self-pay)

-- If you do not have or cannot get an appointment with your psychiatrist within the time frame, our Medical Director, Dr. Ambilichu, and his team (specifically, Trish Smith, a nurse practitioner) works directly with The Anxiety Center’s Team to meet this criterion.
+- If you do not have or cannot get an appointment with your psychiatrist within the time frame, we partner with Dr. James Seagraves works directly with The Anxiety Center’s Team to meet this criterion.
 This is billed separately than our IOP program.